Megraohoh/so_board/README.md

-# Welcome to Bangazon
+# Welcome to so_board

-This web application is the source code for the Bangazon e-commerce web site.
+This web application is the source code for the so_board e-commerce web site.
 It is powered by Python and Django.

 Students, you are inheriting a basic implementation that provides the following features: